aion-dk/cpr-client/README.md

 CPR Client
 ===

-A client for looking up people in the CPR registry (as a private company).
+A client for looking up people in the danish CPR registry.
-It is backed by HTTPClient.
+This cpr-client only supports requests allowed for private companies (STAMP).
+To use the CPR services, you must first get an agreement with [cpr.dk](https://cpr.dk/).

 Install
 -------